Johnny Depp singles out ‘three people’ who ‘did me dirty’ during Amber Heard trial

 Heard’s accusations came a year before Weinstein was arrested and charged with rape in 2018.
 The disgraced producer was found guilty of two of five felony counts in 2020 and sentenced to 23 years in prison.

-Throughout the trial, Depp’s fans had been significantly louder than Heard’s, with over 4.5 million people signing a petition to remove the actor from Aquaman 2, which had been in production at the time.
+Throughout the trial, Depp’s fans had been significantly louder than Heard’s, with over 4.5 million people signing a petition to remove the actor from Aquaman and the Lost Kingdom, which had been in production at the time.

-At the time, Heard’s daughter, Oonah Paige Heard, was one year old.
+At the time, Heard’s daughter, Oonagh Paige Heard, was one year old.

 Asked whether Depp found it hard to “witness” the abuse that his ex-wife – “somebody that he had been in love with” – was being subjected to, the actor appeared to evade the question, responding: “Well, that is the thing.
 ‘That I had been in love with.’
 That’s where we could start, to look at the roots of ‘in love with.’”